Saifuddin Soz

-Professor Saifuddin Soz (born 23 November 1937) is an Indian professor and seven term Member of the Parliament of India.
+Professor Saifuddin Soz (born 23 November 1937) is an Indian professor and former seven term member of the Parliament of India.
 Soz hails from the Indian Union territory of Jammu and Kashmir.

 He had been India's Minister of Water Resources in India's 14th Lok Sabha and Minister of Environment and Forests in the 1990s.

 In January 2006, he was nominated to the Congress Working Committee, the executive committee of the Indian National Congress.

 Early life

 Soz was born in Sopore, a township in the northern Kashmir Valley.
 He worked his way to completing a master's degree in economics from the University of Kashmir, where he later held the position of registrar.

 From there, Soz moved to the Jammu and Kashmir State Board of School Education (BOSE), a government department responsible for administration of schools.
 Soz sought voluntary retirement from government service to enter politics in 1983.
 At that time, he was Secretary of the BOSE.